Bet20/Bet20/README.md

+#### Olá
-Olá, **Hello**, I am Bet20, a human, with interests mainly in game programming/ scripting, tool development and language exploration.
+**Hello**, I am Bet20, a human, with interests mainly in game programming/ scripting, tool development and language exploration.